engsiraj/reactjs_best_practice/README.md

 ### files and links

-First we will create file for adding what we want to export `utils/contant.js/ts/jsx` for components.
+we have to create file `utils/constant.js/ts/jsx` to export components.

 ```js
 // mui components